sayakpaul/deploy-hf-tf-vision-models/README.md

 _By [Chansung Park](https://github.com/deep-diver) and [Sayak Paul](https://github.com/sayakpaul)_

 This repository shows various ways of deploying a vision model (TensorFlow) from 🤗 Transformers using the TensorFlow Ecosystem.
-In particular, we use TensorFlow Serving (for local deployment), Vertex AI (serveless deployment), Kubernetes and GKE (more controlled deployment).
+In particular, we use TensorFlow Serving (for local deployment), Vertex AI (serveless deployment), Kubernetes and GKE (more controlled deployment) with TensorFlow Serving and ONNX.

 ## Methods covered